covid-at-home/covid-at-home/level3.md

 At this point, read ahead for all the signs that indicate Level 4.
 The purpose of care in Level 3 is also to monitor the patient more and more closely so as to catch early any signs that the patient is moving to Level 4.
 For instance: If the patient is not able to drink at least 2 liters of fluids per day, you should (kindly) insist.
 Dehydration is a medical condition, and without this daily bare minimum you're quickly in Level 4.

 In most cases, however, the patient will improve after a few days or at most a week.
 Just stay with it.
 Once the patient gets a little better, care may be done by the patient him- or herself again.
-Make sure the disease diary and quarantine are kept up until the patient has been completely well for a while.
+Make sure the illness diary and quarantine are kept up until the patient has been completely well for a while.
 If you have been caring for the patient, your own two-week self-quarantine period now begins.

 ### Care work